snakanz/adviceApp/WEBHOOK_SYNC_SETUP_GUIDE.md

 - Support for `invitee.updated` (rescheduled meetings) - NEW!
 - Improved duplicate detection and handling

-#### 3. **Frontend Real-time Updates** (NEW!)
+#### 3. **Frontend Smart Polling** (NEW!)
-- Supabase Realtime subscriptions on all pages
+- Lightweight polling (30-second intervals) on all pages
+- Only polls when page is visible (tab is active)
+- Automatic refresh when switching back to tab
-- Meetings page: Instant updates when meetings change
+- Meetings page: Updates within 30 seconds of webhook
-- Clients page: Instant updates when clients change
+- Clients page: Updates within 30 seconds of webhook
-- Pipeline page: Instant updates for pipeline changes
+- Pipeline page: Updates within 30 seconds of webhook
 - No manual refresh needed!

 ---